ThomasMertes/seed7/src/read_me.txt

-    str_rtl.c  Primitive actions for the string type. tim_rtl.c  Time access using the C capabilities. ut8_rtl.c  Primitive actions for the UTF-8 file type. heaputl.c  Procedures for heap allocation and maintainance. striutl.c  Procedures to work with wide char strings.
+    str_rtl.c  Primitive actions for the string type. tim_rtl.c  Time access using the C capabilities. ut8_rtl.c  Primitive actions for the UTF-8 file type. heaputl.c  Procedures for heap allocation and maintenance. striutl.c  Procedures to work with wide char strings.

   The runtime library is licensed under the LGPL.